Why is there no Tinder for conferences?

 Matchmaking is the killer app for conferences.

-As it turns out, event matchmaking systems do exist, and I am an investor in what I believe is the leading platform.
-It’s called Grip.
-You should check it out — and whether or not you use a software solution, if you’re a conference organizer, take the time to match up your attendees — they will love you for it.
+Update: Event matchmaking systems are now starting to emerge, and I’ve invested in what I believe is the leading platform (Grip).
+You should check it out — and whether or not you use software, if you’re a conference organizer, take the time to match up your attendees — they will love you for it.